 To evaluate a portion of your snippet in the Console, highlight the portion, right-click anywhere in the editor, and select Evaluate in Console, or use the keyboard shortcut Command+Shift+E (Mac) or Ctrl+Shift+E (Windows, Linux).

 Just like other scripts, you can set breakpoints on snippets.
-See Add breakpoints to learn how to add breakpoints from within the Sources panel.
+See Pause Your Code With Breakpoints to learn how to add breakpoints from within the Sources panel.